yabeizeng1121/Mini_Project8_Yabei/README.md

 ## Explanation of Query
 # SQL Query Explanation

 This SQL query is designed to extract specific information regarding performances from a database called `showdataDB`.
-Here's a breakdown of each part of the query to understand it in more depth:

 ```sql
 SELECT Performer, Show,